-So if you find yourself carrying mountains be sure to engage in the self-reflection required to measure your self-compassion.
+So, if you find yourself carrying mountains be sure to engage in the self-reflection required to measure your self-compassion.
 In doing so, assess your social media time and ask yourself if your virtual relationships are causing you more harm than good.
-If so, perhaps its time to get the weight of social media off your shoulders so you can being climbing those mountains again.
+If so, perhaps it’s time to get the weight of social media off your shoulders so you can begin climbing those mountains again.

 How often do you ‘feel the weight of the world on your shoulders?’

 Do you tell everyone you encounter you are carrying such weight?